axwhyzee/multi-modal-retrieval-preprocessor-service/README.md

 pytest
 ```

-## Run docker container
-First, ensure you have a `.env` file with the following env variables
+Ensure you have a `.env` file with the following env variables before starting the application
 ```
 REDIS_HOST=...
 REDIS_PORT=...